 - profile and photo in Canadian Plastics Magazine

-- reputation building within industry and amongst peers
+- reputation building within the industry and amongst peers

 - promotion on www.plastics.ca which receives thousands of visitors a month